-- (1) The accounting officer for a department, trading entity or constitutional institution may- - (a) in writing delegate any of the powers entrusted or delegated to the accounting officer in terms of this Act, to an official in that department, trading entity or constitutional institution; or - (b) instruct any official in that department, trading entity or constitutional institution to perform any of the duties assigned to the accounting officer in terms of this Act. - (2) A delegation or instruction to an official in terms of subsection (1)- - (a) is subject to any limitations and conditions prescribed in terms of this Act or as the treasury may impose; - (b) is subject to any limitations and conditions the accounting officer may impose; - (c) may either be to a specific individual or to the holder of a specific post in the relevant department, trading entity or constitutional institution; and - (d) does not divest the accounting officer of the responsibility concerning the exercise of the delegated power or the performance of the assigned duty. - (3) The accounting officer may confirm, vary or revoke any decision taken by official as a result of a delegation or instruction in terms of subsection (1), subject to any rights that may have become vested as a consequence of the decision.
+- (1) The accounting officer for a department, trading entity or constitutional institution may- - (a) in writing delegate any of the powers entrusted or delegated to the accounting officer in terms of this Act, to an official in that department, trading entity or constitutional institution; or - (b) instruct any official in that department, trading entity or constitutional institution to perform any of the duties assigned to the accounting officer in terms of this Act. - (2) A delegation or instruction to an official in terms of subsection (1)- - (a) is subject to any limitations and conditions prescribed in terms of this Act or as the relevant treasury may impose; - [paragraph (a) substituted by section 25 of Act 29 of 1999] - (b) is subject to any limitations and conditions the accounting officer may impose; - (c) may either be to a specific individual or to the holder of a specific post in the relevant department, trading entity or constitutional institution; and - (d) does not divest the accounting officer of the responsibility concerning the exercise of the delegated power or the performance of the assigned duty.

+(3) The accounting officer may confirm, vary or revoke any decision taken by official as a result of a delegation or instruction in terms of subsection (1), subject to any rights that may have become vested as a consequence of the decision.